 Coronavirus: South Korea reports no new domestic cases for first time since February

-World round-up: UK to test random group of 100,000; Japan considers extending emergency
+World round-up: UK to test random group of 100,000; Yemen reports mulitple infections and deaths

 Buddhist believers wear masks as a preventive measure against the coronavirus, receive body temperature check as they arrive to attend a birthday of Buddha ceremony in South Korea on Thursday.
 Photograph: Chung Sung-Jun/Getty Images